Aga Khan Gold Cup: 1958–1970

 1958 Aga Khan Gold Cup winners Karachi Kickers.

 1960 Aga Khan Gold Cup winners Calcutta Mohammedan.

 Teams from both East Pakistan and West Pakistan regularly participated in the event.
 Among other countries, Indonesia almost always sent a team, and their teams won the event three times.
 The Indian club from Calcutta, Mohammedan Sporting, played brilliant football to lift the 1960 trophy.
 Sri Lanka also sent teams regularly, with modest success, while the uneasy political relationship between Malaysia and Indonesia meant that the Malaysian football authorities frequently declined invitation to participate, and it was not until 1976 when Penang FA won it.

-In 1958, the Karachi Kickers, led by Abdul Ghafoor Majna became the first champions, defeating their city rivals Karachi Mohammedans.
+In 1958, the Karachi Kickers, led by Abdul Ghafoor Majna became the first champions, defeating their city rivals Keamari Muhammadan.
 The Dhaka Mohammedan won the double next year, winning the Aga Khan Gold Cup along with the Dhaka First Division League title.

 In 1960, it was another Mohammedan, this time the black and whites from Calcutta, who lifted the trophy.
 The final between the Calcutta giants and PSM Makassar from Indonesia is still regarded as one of the best matches ever played at Dhaka.
 The Indonesians went into the final as the favorites, but the Makran players of Calcutta Mohammedan triumphed in the final, winning 4–1.
 The following year, Indonesia triumphed with a 5–0 win in the final against Pakistan Western Railway, and Indonesian football at that time was on a high: in August, their national team had lifted the Merdeka cup in Malaysia, while their junior team was joint champions in Asian Youth football.
 The team at Dhaka was a mixture of these teams, but it was officially regarded as the Indonesia XI.

-Ceylon captain Zainul Abedin (left) and Dhaka Mohammedan captain Zakaria Pintoo (right) shaking hands before kickoff at the 1968 Aga Khan Gold Cup final.
+Ceylon Colts captain Zainul Abedin (left) and Dhaka Mohammedan captain Zakaria Pintoo (right) shaking hands before kickoff at the 1968 Aga Khan Gold Cup final.